-Similar to the CWE ATC MC, during the daily operation of Market Coupling the available capacity (final Flow Based parameters including the Critical Branches and the PTDF-matrix) will be published at 10:30.
+During the daily operation of Market Coupling the available capacity (final Flow Based parameters including the Critical Network Elements and the PTDF-matrix) will be published at 10:30.
 Market Parties will have to submit their bids and offers to one of the NEMOs in their bidding zone before gate closure time.
 In case results cannot be calculated, the Fallback mechanism for capacity allocation will be applied at SDAC level and there will be a Full or Partial Decoupling of one or multiple NEMOs or bidding zones, following the SDAC Procedures.
 The solution is operated via a set of connected systems.
 These systems are operated by RSCs, TSOs, jointly or individually, NEMOs, jointly or individually, JAO and clearing houses.
 Daily operations consist of three phases: provision of network data (Flow Based parameters), calculation of results, and post publication processes.